 Most of the sanders have a switch that is rubberized for better dust protection.
 Some of them also can have a trigger with a lock on a side for easier control.

 While small, compact random orbital sanders usually have a single speed, some of them come with variable speed as well, which is usually controlled by a trigger switch or speed control dial and allows them to run at different speeds for specific tasks.

 Rubberized Grip and Handles

-Smaller sanders usually are held from the top or in some cases you can wrap your hand around the sander’s body.
+Smaller sanders usually are held from the top, or in some cases, you can wrap your hand around the sander’s body.
 The bigger ones have pistol/barrel grip handle and sometimes an additional handle at the front for better control(mostly in random orbital sanders).

-Random orbital sanders use sanding disks which are usually attached to the base plate by a hook and loop system.
-This allows for quick paper changes.
+Random orbital sanders use sanding disks, which are usually attached to the base plate by a hook and loop system.
+This solution allows for quick paper changes.
 If you more of a stick-on paper fan, some of the models have interchangeable bases for this kind of sanding paper that can be purchased separately.

 The disks usually have 6 or 8 holes for effective dust removal.
 You can buy them in batches of various grit sizes.
-If you’d like to learn more about sandpaper and sanding please have a look at my article about sanding tips.
+If you’d like to learn more about sandpaper and sanding, please have a look at my article about sanding tips.

 Choosing the best RO sander for your projects can give you a headache so I hope this article has given you some answers.
 So what are my recommendations?
 When it comes to choosing the best budget random orbit sander my choice goes to BoschROS20VSC sander.

 If you’re looking for a value for money tool I’d recommend DEWALT DWE6423K and for my top choice I’d definitely go for Bosch DEVS1250 but I realize that this model wouldn’t be a right match for everyone.
 If that’s the case go for Makita BO5041k which is another fantastic tool.